antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   If set to true, then the `name` of the node is inferred from the last text segment in the `category` parameter.
   If any node has a node category in its `category` path then it has to extend from the nearest ancestor category node.
   Additionally, if a node extends from a category node, then it has to be in its subtree.
+* `color` - a hexadecimal color that will be used as the node background in the editor.
+  If not provided, the default Kenning Pipeline Manager color scheme will be used.

 Some or all of the properties above (except for `name`) can be derived from existing node types using the `extends` list - check [Node type inheritance](#node-type-inheritance).